mario872/class-forge/README.md

 Long term features:
  - [ ] Reminders on the webpage
  - [ ] A recurring list of items you need each lesson on the webpage
+ - [ ] Be able to upload your own profile photo

 ### What am I working on right now?
 Designing the dashboard